wpgeorgia/portfolio/index.md

 ## 🌲 GIS Suitability: Pine Tree Viability in North Texas

-**Objective:** Assess ecological suitability for growing Christmas trees near Dallas, TX.
+**Objective:** Can Christmas trees grow near Dallas, Texas?
+Let's use GIS tools to conduct a capability analysis to find out.

 **Approach:**
 - Compared native habitat conditions of **Virginia Pine** and **Eastern White Pine** to North Texas environmental data.